NilFoundation/placeholder/crypto3/docs/manual/intermediate.md

 - Finalisation: This steps requires accumulated data to be finalised padded before running an algorithm.

 Algorithms in the crypto3 library will carry out the above steps for the user.
-Algorithms can do operations such as signing , aggregating , verifying.
+Algorithms can do operations such as signing, aggregating, verifying.

 Starting point to use any public key operations in crypto3 library is to create a cryptographic scheme.